ProfessorJames/south-coast-golf-club/README.md

 1. Navigation
 * Homepage: Verified that the homepage loads without errors, and all navigation links, such as the header menu and footer links, work as expected.
+* Thank-you page: Verified that the thank-you page loads without errors when a user submits a form.
+Tested that thank-you page redirects automatically back to the home page after 10 seconds.
+Also tested that if users click on home icon they will be brought to home page.

 * Internal Links: Tested navigation to internal sections (Logo, Home, Course, Membership, Gallery & Contact Us) to confirm they load correctly and the navigation is consistent throughout the site.
+* External Links: Tested navigatio0n on Thank-you page

 3. Forms and User Input
 * Contact Form: Tested the contact form, ensuring users can submit inquiries or messages successfully.
 Validated that form fields have proper validation and error handling.